MicrosoftLearning/APL-5001-configure-siem-security-operations-using-microsoft-sentinel/Instructions/Labs/LAB_03_validate-microsoft_sentinel_deploymnent.md

 ### Task 3 - Configure automation in Microsoft Sentinel

 Configure automation in Microsoft Sentinel.
-Learn more about [onboarding Microsoft Sentinel](https://learn.microsoft.com/azure/sentinel/quickstart-onboard).
+Learn more about [Create and use Microsoft Sentinel automation rules](https://learn.microsoft.com/azure/sentinel/create-manage-use-automation-rules).

  1. In `Microsoft Sentinel`, go to the `Configuration` menu section and select **Automation**
  1. Select **+ Create**, and Automation rule